-A typical structure of a Jurisprudence/Law course is set out below.
-Students who commenced their course before 1984 should consult the Sub-Dean or Administrative Officer to confirm the compulsory subjects which apply to them.
+The following is an approved sequence of subjects for the three-year Bachelor of Laws degree course for graduates; other sequences may be approved in particular cases.
+Students who commenced their law course before 1984 should consult the Sub-Dean or Administrative Officer to confirm the compulsory subjects which apply to them.